CMPUT404-W2020/CMPUT404-project-socialdistribution/README.md

 # Squawk Documentation

 Squawk is a distributed social network that gives control back to the user.
 With Squawk, you get all the features you expect from a modern social network without sacrificing privacy or being flooded with promotional content.
 For every post you create, you can choose exactly who can view it.
-When viewing content, you can access the Explore page to see all public posts connected to your node, or head to Your Feed to see only the currated content that you choose to follow.
+When viewing content, you can access the Explore page to see all public posts connected to your node, or head to Your Feed to see only the curated content that you choose to follow.

 ## User Access